-Most patients start by visiting their GP or physiotherapist and are advised to “see a specialist” for their shoulder or elbow problem.
-Some patients are recommended to see me by word of mouth.
+Some patients start by visiting their GP or physiotherapist and are advised to “see a shoulder surgeon” or “see an elbow surgeon” for their shoulder or elbow problem.
+Some patients are recommended by word of mouth and many have seen me before and come back.

-You can book a clinic “outpatient” appointment direct with a hospital or contact my secretary, Mrs Val Holland, at the Elms Consulting Rooms in St Albans who can advise on clinic times and consultation costs.
+You can book a clinic “outpatient” appointment direct with Spire Hospital or contact my secretary, Mrs V. Holland who can advise on clinic times and consultation costs.
 If you have private insurance you will need to contact your insurer at an early stage.
-I am fee assured by major private insurers including BUPA, Axa and Aviva.
+I am fee assured by major private insurers including BUPA, Vitality, Axa and Aviva.

-You would make an appointment to see me in clinic at the Elms, Spire or One Stop Doctors.
+You would make an appointment to see me in clinic at Spire Hospital, Harpenden or OSD, Hemel Hempstead.
 During the appointment I take a detailed history of your problem and then observe and examine the problem area.
 X-rays or other types of investigation may be required to confirm a diagnosis.
-Some patients require surgery to relieve pain or to improve their range of movement but other patients simply want to have a diagnosis and reassurance.
+Some patients require surgery to relieve pain or to improve their range of movement but others simply want to have a diagnosis and reassurance.

 3. Consultation During the consultation, I assess patients by taking a detailed history and by performing a clinical examination.

 4. Further Examination

-Patients may be sent for selected investigations such as x-ray, ultrasound scan or MRI scan and/or bone scans.
-I use scanning facilities at both Spire Hospitals and at One Stop Doctors.
+Patients may be sent for investigations such as x-ray, ultrasound scan or MRI scan and/or bone scans.
+I use scanning facilities at both Spire Hospitals and OSD, Hemel Hempstead.